 It was up in the mountains in her room after rehearsal that Cary penned her first song, “The Rain Song.”
 She knew only three chords.
 One night in the home where the cast members lived, a number of the cast were hanging out.
 As it came to pass, Cary was asked what the music was they heard her playing.
 Stuff she made up, she told them.
 They encouraged her to play the songs.
 She did.
 And thus, her singing career was born.

 After the show ran at a numerous cities through the region, Cary returned to NYC.
 Her fiancé was supposed to perform at O’Flaherty’s, an Irish bar on 46th Street in Midtown Manhattan, along Restaurant Row.
 Cary, who often sang with Black at his gigs, went to the bar the evening of the gig to inform the manager of her fiancé’s passing.
 “Oh, well, can you do it anyway?” the manager said to her in a thick Irish accent.

 And so, Cary played the eight songs she knew, four originals and four covers filling up space with her theatrical know-how, and “engaging the audience through more than just song,” amidst loud-drinking and the sound of billiards in the background.
 She played three 45-minute sets, performing some of the songs three times, or mixing up the order of the previous set.
 Eventually, during the night, “people [at the bar] just stopped,” she said.
-“They sat and listened … I didn’t understand at the time how bizarre it was to play these songs in an Irish bar in mid-town.”
+“They sat and listened … I didn’t understand at the time how bizarre it was to play these [types of] songs in an Irish bar in mid-town.”

 Cary continued to practice the guitar, write songs and perform in theater productions, as well as appear in commercials and record voice-overs for advertisements.
 A playwright and friend of her’s happened to know a producer Scott McClatchy, which eventually led to Cary’s recording of her debut album, “New Shoes,” in the spring of 1997.